samshaiza/data-structures-algorithms/Algorithms/Search/Binary Search.md

 ## Big O

-O(log n)

-Until we find our value, we'll half the the data set.

-We are halving a log * the length of the data set amount of times.
+O(log n).
+The data set is halved a logarithmic number of times until the value is found.

+The input is halved at each step, indicating a time complexity of O(log n) or O(n log n).
+The efficiency of the binary search lies in reducing the search space exponentially.

+### Note

 **If the input halves at each step, it's likely O(log n) or O(n log n)**

+The success of binary search relies on the ordered nature of the data set, enabling efficient elimination of irrelevant portions.